 Rear seats, designed especially for Gladiator, can be locked in the upright position or folded flat to carry gear inside the cabin.
 The seat cushions also fold up to provide access to a storage bin.
 Additional flexibility is available with a locking storage bin that has removable dividers and five compartments.

 An available Infotainment Group includes an 8.4-inch touchscreen with fourth-generation Uconnect, VP4 radio with NAV, and 9-speaker premium audio with subwoofer.
 Apple CarPlay™ and Android Auto™ are included with Uconnect 7.0 and 8.4 systems.

 Jeep says that Gladiator offers more than 80 safety features including Adaptive Cruise Control, Blind-spot Monitoring, Rear Cross Path detection, forward-facing off-road camera, and ParkView rear backup camera with dynamic grid lines.

 Vehicle features and specifications for U.S. models are subject to change without notice.

-News source, photos and videos courtesy Jeep and Fiat Chrysler Automobiles (FCA), North America
+News source and photos courtesy of Jeep and Fiat Chrysler Automobiles (FCA), North America